-- Remove the blade guard or pivot the front of the guard 180° (fully upward) to gain access to the blade flanges.
+- 1. Remove the blade guard or pivot the guard (fully upward) to gain access to the blade flanges.
 Note: Failure to fully pivot the guard may cause serious injuries. - 2.
 Slowly lower the blade until it touches the ground. - 3.
 Remove the blade shaft nut/screw using the wrench.

 - 4. Carefully remove the outer flange from the inner flange alignment pinhole and blade, and then remove the flange from the blade shaft. - 5.
 Remove the blade from the blade shaft.
 Place the blade in an appropriate storage location. - 6.
 Inspect the nut/screw, outer flange, and inner flange for damages and clean, repair, or replace as necessary. - 7.
 Fit the outer flange back onto the blade shaft. - 8.
-Fit the blade shaft screw into the threads in the blade shaft (CC1200).
-Fit the blade shaft nut onto the threads on the blade shaft (CC1300XL).
+Fit the blade shaft screw into the threads in the blade shaft.
 Tighten the nut/screw by hand to secure the inner and outer flange together. - 9.
 Replace the blade guard or pivot the front of the guard down and over the blade to secure.